In-patient luxury rehab center in Thailand

 Intermittent explosive disorder (IED) is a mental health disorder that involves repeated and sudden episodes of angry and violent outbursts wherein a person reacts out of proportion to the situation.

-In other words, a person with an IED tends to become furious and violent for the reason that generally isn’t that serious.
+In other words, a person with IED tends to become furious and violent for a reason that generally isn’t that serious.
 Their reactions are irrational.
-Domestic abuse, road rage, and other forms of temper tantrums could be signs of intermittent explosive disorder.
+Domestic abuse, road rage, and other forms of temper tantrums are potential signs of intermittent explosive disorder (IED).

-As a chronic disorder, IED can continue for many years.
-The severity of outbursts may reduce with age or with proper treatment.
+As a chronic disorder, IED persists for several years.
+The severity of outbursts is likely to reduce with age or with proper treatment.

-When it comes to the prevalence of intermittent explosive disorder, estimates range from 1% to 7%, depending on the study population and how broadly the disorder is defined.
+The lifetime incidence of intermittent explosive disorder is estimated to be between 1 and 7 percent, depending on the research population, according to a 2021 research article written by Emil Coccaro for UpToDate.
 A major setback in determining the prevalence of IED is that most studies rely on criteria from DSM-4 instead of DSM-5.
 However, numbers do show that the lifetime prevalence of IED worldwide is 1% to 4%, and the 12-month prevalence is around 1% to 3%.

-While statistics vary from one study to another, they do have something in common – evidence shows the rates of IED could be even higher.
-This is especially if we take into account different criteria they use and the fact that many people don’t get professional help and, thereby medical diagnosis.
+While statistics vary from one study to another, they do have something in common – evidence shows the rates of IED are likely even higher.
+This is especially if we take into account different criteria they use and the fact that plenty of people don’t get professional help and, thereby medical diagnosis.

-The condition often begins in childhood after the age of six, but it can also start in adolescence.
+The condition often begins in childhood after the age of six, but it is likely to start in adolescence as well.
 Intermittent explosive disorder affects younger adults more often than older adults.
-While the exact cause of IED is unknown, it could have environmental, genetic, and biological components.
+While the exact cause of IED is unknown, it potentially has environmental, genetic, and biological components.
 Sometimes a combination of different causes contributes to the development of IEDs.

 Environmental causes of intermittent explosive disorder include growing up in a hostile or abusive household.
 Being exposed to aggressive and violent behaviors at a young age often makes children adopt these behavioral patterns while they’re growing up.

-The genetic component of IED causes is family history.
-More precisely, a person is more likely to develop IED if their parents also have the disorder.
+The genetic component of IED has something to do with family history.
+More precisely, a person is more likely to develop IED if their parents have the disorder.
 Finally, a biological component refers to differences in how the brain works.
-A person with IED may have differences in the structure or function of their brain as well as impaired levels of neurotransmitters.
+A person with IED has differences in the structure or function of their brain as well as impaired levels of neurotransmitters.

-Effects of intermittent explosive disorder range from disciplinary problems in school, financial difficulties, impaired educational or occupational ability, academic failure, marital discord, failed relationships, and social isolation.
-The disorder can negatively affect almost every aspect of a person’s life.
+Effects of intermittent explosive disorder include disciplinary problems in school, financial difficulties, impaired educational or occupational ability, academic failure, marital discord, failed relationships, and social isolation.
+The disorder negatively affects almost every aspect of a person’s life.

 3. Kleptomania